 Autonomous vehicles perhaps have an even greater place in the agriculture industry than for the mere transportation of people, but the technology is still being developed, mirroring developments in the primary sector in which autonomous driving technology was pioneered, which is indeed the transportation industry.

 In agriculture though, the value shines through even brighter because what an autonomous tractor for example would mean for farmers is that they can perform labour intensive tasks remotely, which would include the likes of drilling, scraping and spraying of land, and seeding.
 The farmer wouldn’t have to be out in the sun behind the tractor’s wheel, but can rather complete all those tasks from a safe distance.
+There are many different types of tractors that farmers use for different tasks, so the innovation in this field must cover all possible applications.

 The automated combine harvester is fast emerging as a hot feature of autonomous farming vehicles, which will simply allow for harvesting on the same field.
 Engineers from the Harper Adams University in Shropshire including Mr. J. Gill, K. Franklin and Mr. M. Abell are spearheading the development of the autonomous farming vehicle technology which drives these vehicles.